grantcolley/dotnetwhat/README.md

 |Int64|An array containing 10,625 longs|
 |Decimal|An array containing 5,312 decimals|

+The initial size of the heap 2GB-4GB for 32-bit systems, and slightly larger for 64-bit systems.
+The heap can grow (and shrink) according to the demands of the application.
+The size the heap can grow to is limited by the available system memory and any restrictions imposed by the operating system and hardware.

 #### Releasing Memory
 [**Garbage collection**](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/fundamentals#what-happens-during-a-garbage-collection) is the process of releasing and compacting [**heap memory**](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/fundamentals#the-managed-heap) and occurs most frequently in Gen0.
 The [**LOH**](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/large-object-heap#loh-performance-implications) and Gen 2 are collected together, if either one's threshold is exceeded, a generation 2 collection is triggered.